Spectacular, airy and light mango mousse cake made with fresh mango. A cake bursting with flavor, refreshing and rather easy to make.

-- You will need an adjustable baking ring in order to make the mango mousse cake or any other cake with a gelatin filling.
+- You will need an adjustable baking ring to make the mango mousse cake or any other cake with a gelatin filling (Amazon affiliate link).

-- Place the ring around the lower slice of cake and adjust it tightly around the cake, so that no runny mousse can escape before setting.
+- Place the ring around the lower slice and adjust it tightly around the cake so that no runny mousse can escape before setting.

-- Only remove the ring when the cake is completely set, most cakes will need at least 4-5 hours, but it is preferable to leave them set overnight.
+- Only remove the ring when the torte is completely set, most cakes will need at least 4-5 hours, but it is preferable to leave them set overnight.

-- To remove the ring, run a butter knife around the edges of the cake, to help the ring detach itself from the cake.
-If you try to just open the ring and pull it away, parts of the cake filling might stick to it and that will not be nice.
+- To remove the ring, run a butter knife around the edges, to help the ring detach itself from the cake.
+If you try to open the ring and pull it away, parts of the filling might stick to it, and that will not be nice.

-BERRY PUFF PASTRY CAKE – A simple cake recipe with puff pastry and lots of berries, this pastry cake looks impressive, but is so easy to make.
+- BERRY PUFF PASTRY CAKE - A simple recipe with puff pastry and lots of berries, this pastry cake looks impressive, but it's easy to make.

-MANDARIN ORANGE CAKE – A very easy cake recipe with canned mandarin oranges, whipped cream, and almond meringue, everybody just loves this cake!
+- MANDARIN ORANGE CAKE - A straightforward recipe with canned mandarin oranges, whipped cream, and almond meringue, everybody loves this!

-LEMON BUTTERMILK TORTE – This buttermilk cake with lemon or lime juice is one of the best cakes ever!
+- LEMON BUTTERMILK TORTE - This buttermilk torte with lemon or lime juice is one of the best ever!

 PIN IT FOR LATER!